pickfordbreeze/SimpleRetailSystem/README.md

 C++ Inheritance, Polymorphism, and STL project.
 Completed 02/09/24

 ## Project Overview
 This repo contains my impelmentation of a simplified online retail system, taking inspiration from an Amazon like platform.
-This project involves reading a database of products and users, handling searches, managing carts, and processing purchases.
+This project involves using key OOP principles to build a flexible and scalable system that involves reading a database of products and users, handling searches, managing carts, and processing purchases.
 This project was created for a class assignment in spring 2024 on which I achieved a perfect score.

 ### Features
 - Product and User DB Management: Implements effient storage and retrival mechanisms for product characteristics (ex: name, price, attributes) and user info (ex: username, and credit amount).